survivejs/webpack-book/manuscript/building/03_code_splitting.md

 );
 ```

 If you had nested `require.ensure` definitions, you could pull a module to the parent chunk using either syntax.
-It is a similar idea as you saw in the *Splitting Bundles* chapter.
+It's a similar idea as you saw in the *Splitting Bundles* chapter.

 T> The formats respect `output.publicPath` option.
 You can also use `output.chunkFilename` to shape where they output.
 Example: `chunkFilename: '[name].js'`.